loftwah-demo/linux-for-pirates-2/README.md

 This should automatically build and you will no longer see the deprecation warning.

+> Note: We translated the Vite configuration file from CommonJS (CJS) to ECMAScript Modules (ESM).

 ## Troubleshooting Errno::EACCES

 The error `Errno::EACCES` indicates that there is a permissions issue when trying to access a file or directory.
 In this case, it is related to the cache directory used by Sprockets.
 The specific file it is trying to access is `/home/loftwah/gits/dockerrails/pirate_app/tmp/cache/assets/sprockets/v4.0.0/2K/2Kqqs5CDZKeqQ8Zi3OcRThACYBsE09CB_YbQaG96080.cache`.